 What interests do you have away from work?

 I really enjoy keeping fit, prior to university I belonged to my local rowing club in Lincolnshire for 8 years and still go back from time to time for a quick paddle up the river.
-Since being at university, however, I have really enjoyed learning to lift weights and just generally keeping active at the gym.
-My number one interest outside of work though has to be food, find more info about food at https://currysupply.com/.
+Since being at university in California, however, I have really enjoyed learning to lift weights and just generally keeping active at the gym.
+My number one interest outside of work though has to be moving, packing, loading, unloading, and storage goods and food.
 There is nothing I enjoy more than sharing great food with an even better company, whether that be going out to eat, cooking at home or visiting my parents for one of my mums’ pies, nothing beats it.

 Do you have any wacky Hobbies?